nunet/device-management-service/README.md

 - Enable [systemd on Ubuntu WSL](https://www.xda-developers.com/how-enable-systemd-in-wsl).
 - ML Jobs deployed on Linux cannot be resumed on WSL.

-Though it is possible to run ML jobs on Windows machines with WSL, using Ubuntu 20.04 natively is highly recommended.
-The reason is that our development is centered around the Linux operating system.
-Additionally, the system requirements when using WSL would increase by at least around 25%.
+Though it is possible to run ML jobs on Windows machines with WSL, using Ubuntu 20.04 natively is highly recommended to avoid unpredictability and performance losses.

 If you are using a dual-boot machine, make sure to use the `wsl --shutdown` command before shutting down Windows and running Linux for ML jobs.
 Also, ensure your Windows machine is not in a hibernated state when you reboot into Linux.